eliezedeck/vue-webpack-meteor-example/README.md

 ```

 ## How it works

+The key is in the *hidden* folder `/.client`.
+Well, for IDEs and editors (such as WebStorm and
+Atom) it is not a hidden folder.
+They are aware of the fact that many projects use files and
+folders beginning with dots.

 **NOTE:** The `/` directory in this explanation means the root of this project, not your
 system's root folder.